joligej/jmaths/CONTRIBUTING.md

 # Contributing to jmaths

 Thank you for your interest in contributing to jmaths!
-This document provides guidelines and instructions for contributing.
+This document provides comprehensive guidelines and instructions to help you contribute effectively to the project.

 ## Code of Conduct

-By participating in this project, you agree to maintain a respectful and inclusive environment for all contributors.
+By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+We are committed to maintaining a respectful, inclusive, and welcoming environment for all contributors.

 ## How Can I Contribute?

 ### Reporting Bugs

-Before creating a bug report, please check existing issues to avoid duplicates.
-When creating a bug report, include:
+Before creating a bug report, please search existing issues to avoid duplicates.
+When creating a bug report, include the following information:

-- A clear, descriptive title
-- Detailed steps to reproduce the problem
-- Expected behavior vs actual behavior
+- **Clear, Descriptive Title** — Summarize the issue concisely
+- **Detailed Steps to Reproduce** — Provide a step-by-step procedure
+- **Expected Behavior** — Describe what you expected to happen
+- **Actual Behavior** — Describe what actually happened
-- Your environment (OS, compiler version, jmaths version)
+- **Environment Details** — Operating system, compiler version, jmaths version
-- Minimal code sample that demonstrates the issue
+- **Minimal Code Sample** — Provide the smallest code example that demonstrates the issue
+- **Additional Context** — Any other relevant information (screenshots, logs, etc.)

 ### Suggesting Features

-Feature requests are welcome!
-Please provide:
+Feature requests are welcome and encouraged!
+When suggesting a feature, please provide:

-- Clear description of the feature
+- **Clear Description** — Explain the feature in detail
-- Use cases and benefits
-- Possible implementation approach (if you have ideas)
+- **Use Cases and Benefits** — Describe why this feature would be valuable
+- **Possible Implementation** — If you have ideas on how to implement it, share them
+- **Alternative Solutions** — Consider and mention any alternative approaches

 ### Pull Requests